-ACAD105W Academic Readiness
+ACAD105W : Academic Readiness

-Academic Readiness is an eight-week course designed to acclimate students to college life during their first year of enrollment.
+Academic Readiness is designed to acclimate students to college life during their first year of enrollment.
 Students explore ideas and concepts through group activities and self-discovery to understand their individual qualities and strengths, as well as to grow in areas for academic success.
-The course covers effective communication skills, conflict-resolution strategies, problem-solving techniques, time- and stress-management skills, and tolerance of diversity.
-The course likewise helps students explore educational and career goals through personal action plans.
+The course covers effective communication skills, conflict-resolution strategies, problem-solving techniques, time-and stress-management skills, financial literacy, and appreciation of diversity.
+The course like wise helps students map individual educational and career goals.
 Instruction includes class discussion, assigned readings, lectures, journal entries, group activities, and online assignments.
+Lecture Hours 1